 It was true!
 The oil with the n.
-1 was an Extra Virgin Olive Oil, while the other oil, no. 2, was a subspecies of EVOO (so labeled), but defected.
+1 was an Extra Virgin Olive Oil, while the other oil, no. 2, was a subspecies of EVOO (so labeled), but defective.

 The first step was brilliantly passed and so I started to ask some specific questions to understand how far they could go.
-But already having had immediately recognized the difference between good and defective oils was a victory.
 I asked them if the smell of the good oil, in addition to olives, reminded them of other things.
 At first no one answered because, apparently, nobody wanted to expose themselves on a new and "slippery" topic for them.

 Children are not conditioned by smells and are able to memorize easily.
 In comparison, adults are conditioned by their own habits and preferences and because of this convincing them about the defects of oil is difficult.
 Children have an easier time when learning about tasting in this way.

-But one unexpected, sensational thing was the final test of each day (there were 3 lessons of 5 hours each).
+But one unexpected, sensational thing, was the final test of each day (there were 3 lessons of 5 hours each).
 Each kid chose the oil he liked best to put on the slice of bread.
 I saw their joy in tasting the bread enriched with EVOO oil as they spoke enthusiastically.
 Not one, not two, not three, but each of them ate at least 4 slices of bread and oil.
 It occurred to me, then, to ask if they preferred their packaged snack over bread with EVOO.
 Not one of them said they preferred their packaged snack.
 Then I thought about how important these courses are in schools.
-Not only can children be educated about food, but in this way EVOO is promoted over more expensive packaged snacks.
+Not only are children educated about food, but EVOO is promoted over more expensive packaged snacks as a healthy alternative.

 I extended the course to middle school and high school.
 The latter responded very well, middle school, much less.
 It is likely to depend on age.
-I wonder why the different Italian regions do not think, in collaboration with their respective boards, to establish these courses every year.
+I wonder why the different Italian regions do not think to establish these courses every year.
 With low costs, the market could be directed towards quality consumption by favoring those companies that invest in this sector.
 Unfortunately Covid19 has momentarily caused everything to be on hold.
 We'll see what happens next school year.
 Maybe this unique time will assist the desire to change our perspective and invest in future programs."